-Strong learner satisfaction survey (QDP) results show that 93% (91% 2016/17 and 90% 2015/16) are satisfied with their study programme and 94% (93% 2016/17 and 91% 2015/16) are satisfied that they have made good progress.
-Furthermore, the majority of learners would recommend the College to a friend.
+Strong learner satisfaction survey (QDP) results show that 94% of students (93% in 2017/18 and 91% 2016/17) are satisfied with their study programme and 95% (94% 2017/18 and 93% 2016/17) are satisfied that they have made good progress.
+Furthermore, the majority of learners would recommend the College to a friend (4 points above national average and 2 points ahead of 2017/18).
+The College remains in the top quartile of colleges who students say are supporting them in the next step in their career (10 points ahead of national average).
 This shows that Student Satisfaction continues to improve year on year.

 In June 2017, the Teaching Excellence Framework (TEF) Panel judged that "UCEN delivers high-quality teaching, learning and outcomes for its students.
 It consistently exceeds rigorous national quality requirements for UK higher education" and a descriptor of Silver was awarded.
 This is a good outcome and positions UCEN Manchester favourably in respect of current and potential students, and other key stakeholders as this is a national quality award.
-Further, Universities and Colleges in England that have a TEF award can increase their tuition fees in line with inflation, for full-time undergraduate UK and EU students.
-UCEN Manchester has submitted a registration application to the new Office for Students (the new higher education regulator) and the outcome is imminent.
+UCEN Manchester successfully applied to register with the Office for Students (the new higher education regulator) and was added to OfS Register in February 2019.